openmpf/openmpf-components/cpp/TesseractOCRTextDetection/README.md

 Users can set ENABLE_OSD to true to enable automatic orientation and script detection in place of a prespecified language.
 Setting ENABLE_OSD_TRACK_REPORT to true will report script and orientation results as an additional separate track.
-Based on MIN_ORIENTATION_CONFIDENCE and MIN_SCRIPT_CONFIDENCE thresholds the component will then use the detected script and text orientation (0, 90, 180, and 270 degree rotations) instead of default language and orientation (no rotation).
+Based on MIN_ORIENTATION_CONFIDENCE, MIN_SCRIPT_CONFIDENCE, and MIN_SCRIPT_SCORE thresholds the component will then use the detected script and text orientation (0, 90, 180, and 270 degree rotations) instead of default language and orientation (no rotation).
 By default only one detected script will be reported and used, however users can set MAX_SCRIPTS to 2 or greater to predict and process multiple scripts.
 Users must also set the MIN_SECONDARY_SCRIPT_THRESHOLD value for multi-script detection to allow for score comparisons between